Exscientia/physicsml/docs/source/pages/structure/torch_layer.md

 # Torch layer

-The lowest layer is ``torch``.
+The lowest layer is the ``torch`` layer.
 This consists of the ``torch`` dataset, dataloader, optimizers, and schedulers.

 ## Datasets

 In the ``physicsml`` package, most models are graph based meaning that they can all share the same low-level graph dataset.
 Once the featurised data is given to the ``train`` or ``predict`` methods, it is internally converted to a ``torch`` compatible dataset.
-This dataset is built on top of ``torch-geometric``, an excellent library for graph-based torch modelling.
-In general, a model developer will rarely have to worry about this (unless they are implement a special kind of model that requires extra inputs).
+This dataset is built on top of ``torch-geometric`` (see their [docs](https://pytorch-geometric.readthedocs.io/en/latest/)), an excellent library for graph-based torch modelling.
+In general, a model developer will rarely have to worry about this (unless they are implementing a special kind of model that requires extra inputs).

 The only exception to this is the ANI models.
 They require a special dataset (which is quite simpler) since the only inputs they use are ``species`` and ``coordinates``.

 ## Dataloaders

-Again, we use the ``torch-geometric`` dataloading for almost all models except for the ANI models.
+Again, we use the ``torch-geometric`` dataloading for all models except for the ANI models.
 Model developers will rarely have to modify this unless their models require additional inputs.
-Here, we will describe what a batch from each dataloader looks like.
+Here, we will describe what a batch from each dataloader looks like and what you need to expect as an input to your model.

 ### ``torch-geometric`` batch